maryamekhlasi/tracecompass.incubator.spanmetrics/README.md

 # Trace collection for SpanMetric patch

 HotROD (Rides on Demand) is a demo application that consists of several microservices and illustrates the use of the OpenTracing API.
-It can be run standalone, but requires Jaeger backend to view the traces.
+It can be run standalone, but requires Jaeger's backend to view the traces.
 For more information take a look at [OpenTracing for a HotROD ride](https://medium.com/opentracing/take-opentracing-for-a-hotrod-ride-f6e3141f7941).

 ## Prerequisites